Tesfamichael12/React-Client-Chat-App/README.md

-# 🚀 Ahun Chat Application
+# 🚀 Afro Chat Application

-Welcome to **Ahun Chat** – a modern, real-time chat application built with React and WebSockets! 💬✨
+Welcome to **Afro Chat** – a modern, real-time chat application built with React and WebSockets! 💬✨

 ---